Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

-The variation of $\nu/\nu_K$ with $M$ for rotating protoquark stars in \cref{Mass_Ref} highlights how the microscopic physics of deconfined quark matter governs their rotational behavior across evolutionary stages.
+The variation of $\nu$ and $\nu/\nu_K$ with $M$ for rotating proto-QSs in \cref{Mass_Ref} highlights how the microscopic physics of deconfined QM governs their rotational behavior across evolutionary stages.
+The differences between the two models are reflected in the $\nu$ and $\nu/\nu_K$ variations: the $(C=0.8,\, \sqrt{D}=127.4\,\text{MeV})$ parameterization supports lower frequencies at a fixed mass than $(C=0.65,\, \sqrt{D}=133.2\,\text{MeV})$, which exhibits a lower maximum mass.
+This implies that $(C=0.65,\, \sqrt{D}=133.2\,\text{MeV})$ is more easily deformable, corresponding to a lower $\nu_K$.
+However, the qualitative trends in both models with respect to the rotation parameter $r_p/r_e$ and the thermodynamic conditions remain the same.

+The ratio $\nu/\nu_{K}$, represented by the color bar in \cref{Mass_Ref}, characterizes how close a star is to the Keplerian limit.
+Although this quantity is not directly observable, it can be inferred from combined measurements of the stellar mass $M$ and radius $R$, which set the $\nu_K$ through the scaling $\nu_{K} \propto \sqrt{M/R^{3}}$.
+In practice, estimates of $M$ and $R$ obtained from X-ray pulse profile modeling, such as those provided by NICER \cite{riley2019, Miller:2019cac, riley2021, miller2021} or future missions like eXTP \cite{watts2019dense, eXTP:2018anb}, can be combined with independently measured $\nu$ from radio timing to infer $\nu/\nu_{K}$.
+Additionally, the physical requirement $\nu \leq \nu_{K}$ provides an upper bound, implying that the highest observed spin frequencies in a population can be used to constrain typical values of this ratio.

 In the hot, lepton-rich phases, pressure from thermal quarks and trapped neutrinos softens the EOS \cite{Issifu:2023qoo, Kumari:2021tik}, reducing compactness and lowering the Keplerian frequency $\nu_K$.
-As a result, $\nu/\nu_K$ increases rapidly with mass, indicating that hot protoquark stars approach the mass-shedding limit at relatively low masses, especially for strongly oblate configurations ($r_p/r_e = 0.5$).
-This observation is qualitatively similar to what is observed in rotating protoquark stars from hadronic EOS~\cite{daSilva:2025cfe}, for a general overview of relativistic rotating stars, see Ref.~\cite{Paschalidis:2016vmz}.
+As a result, $\nu$ and $\nu/\nu_K$ increase rapidly with mass, indicating that hot proto-QSs approach the Keplerian limit at relatively low masses, especially for strongly oblate configurations ($r_p/r_e = 0.5$).
+This observation is qualitatively similar to what is observed in rotating protoneutron stars using hadronic EOS~\cite{daSilva:2025cfe}.
+For a general overview of relativistic rotating stars, see Ref.~\cite{Paschalidis:2016vmz}.